 “Then Columban went to the city of Meaux.
 There he was received with great joy by a nobleman Hagneric (Chagneric, father of Burgundofara), who was a friend of Theudebert [King Theudebert II], a wise man, and a counsellor grateful to the king, and was fortified by nobility and wisdom. … Columban blessed his house and consecrated to the Lord his daughter Burgundofara, who was still a child, and of whom we shall speak later.”

-Probably through her brother Chagnoald, who was at that time a monk at Luxeuil (founded by Columbanus), she appealed to Eustachius, who was the abbot of Luxeuil.
+Probably through her brother Chagnoald, who was at that time a monk at Luxeuil (founded by Columbanus), she appealed to Eustachius, who was the Abbot of Luxeuil.
 He came to her personally and then brought her to Meaux, where she took the veil and was consecrated with the approval of Bishop Gundoald of Meaux.

 Building Faremoutiers: Eustachius then assigned two monks to help her build a nunnery named Evoriacum (after her death the name was changed to Faremoutiers in her honor) on some of her father’s vast holding of lands between the Grand Morin and Alba Rivers.
 These monks were also to instruct this newly established community in the rules of religious life.
 A short while later, a second house for men was added for the monks and Burgundofara was then Abbess over this double monastery of men and women.
 Faremoutiers was probably the first double monastery in France.
 Even though it was in Merovingian France, it held closer to the Celtic way since it used the Rule of St. Columbanus for the life of the monastery.
+Her will states that this monastery was built in honor of Mary, Lady and Saint, and of Saint Peter, Prince of the Apostles.

 “Agrestius then made his way to Burgundofara to try if he might defile her with his insinuations.
 But the virgin of Christ confounded him, not in a feminine manner, but with a virile response: “Why have you come here, you confuter of truth, inventor of new tales, pouring out your honey-sweetened poison to change healthy food into deadly bitterness?
 You slander those whose virtues I have experienced.
 From them I received the doctrine of salvation.
 Their erudition has opened the way to the kingdom of Heaven for many.
 Recall the words of Isaiah: ‘Woe unto them that call evil good and good evil.’
 Hurry and turn wholly away from this insanity.”